wei3hua2/awesome-iohk-papers/sort_by_authors.md

 We propose the Ethereum Classic Treasury System (ECTS) whose main purpose is to establish a decentralized funding mechanism for development and maintenance of the Ethereum Classic platform.
 Anyone can submit a project proposal and the stakeholders will decide on its necessity through a transparent voting procedure.
 The system is fully verifiable, having no significant influence on ETC performance.
 The report also takes into account ECIP 1017 that changes Ethereum Classic monetary policy and emission schedule.
 We expect that the ECTS implementation will increase stability and the outlook of the system, providing additional benefits both for stakeholders and miners from a more stable and predictable system.

 https://www.youtube.com/watch?v=zxZoSjnHN84

 ---

-## Pablo Lamela Seijas

-### Efficient static analysis of Marlowe contracts (2020) [link](https://api.zotero.org/groups/478201/items/B93MINW6/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

-SMT solvers can verify properties automatically and efficiently, and they offer increasing flexibility on the ways those properties can be described.
-But it is hard to predict how those ways of describing the properties affect the computational cost of verifying them.
-In this paper, we discuss what we learned while implementing and optimising the static analysis for Marlowe, a domain specific language for self-enforcing financial smart-contracts that can be deployed on a blockchain.

-### Marlowe: implementing and analysing financial contracts on blockchain (2020) [link](https://api.zotero.org/groups/478201/items/93VVH49W/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

-Marlowe is a DSL for financial contracts.
-We describe the implementation of Marlowe on the Cardano blockchain, and the Marlowe Playground web-based development and simulation environment.
-Contracts in Marlowe can be exhaustively analysed prior to running them, thus providing strong guarantees to participants in the contract.
-The Marlowe system itself has been formally verified using the Isabelle theorem prover, establishing such properties as the conservation of money.

-### Marlowe: financial contracts on blockchain (2018) [link](https://api.zotero.org/groups/478201/items/L65KWDLX/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

-Blockchains allow the specification of contracts in the form of programs that guarantee their fulfilment.
-Nevertheless, errors in those programs can cause important, and often irretrievable, monetary loss.
-General-purpose languages provide a platform on which contracts can be built, but by their very generality they have the potential to exhibit behaviours of an unpredictable kind, and are also not easy to read or comprehend for general users.
-An alternative solution is provided by domain-specific languages (DSLs), which are designed to express programs in a particular field.
-This paper explores the design of one DSL, Marlowe, targeted at the execution of financial contracts in the style of Peyton Jones et al on blockchains.
-We present an executable semantics of Marlowe in Haskell, an example of Marlowe in practice, and describe the Meadow tool that allows users to interact in-browser with simulations of Marlowe contracts.

-### Scripting smart contracts for distributed ledger technology (2016) [link](http://eprint.iacr.org/2016/1156)

-We give an overview of the scripting languages used in existing cryptocurrencies, and in particular we review in some detail the scripting languages of Bitcoin, Nxt and Ethereum, in the context of a high-level overview of Distributed Ledger Technology and cryptocurrencies.
-We survey different approaches, and give an overview of critiques of existing languages.
-We also cover technologies that might be used to underpin extensions and innovations in scripting and contracts, including technologies for verification, such as zero knowledge proofs, proof-carrying code and static analysis, as well as approaches to making systems more efficient, e.g. Merkelized Abstract Syntax Trees.

----